Jamesway/docker-compose-php71-lamp-stack/README.md

 vs

-docker-compose run --rm php-cli composer dump-autoload
+docker-compose run --rm pjamesway/php71-cli-dev dump-autoload

-ehh, I guess the docker command in this example isn't so bad
+ehh, I guess the docker command in this example isn't so bad, but let's say you have some ENVs...
 ```

+*Named Volumes*
 Named volumes persist after their container is removed which makes them ideal for data storage containers.
 When making changes to a service config (eg. mariadb) that uses "dbdata", or if mariadb becomes corrupted, remove the named volume and start fresh before bringing the stack up.